TheHexorcist/Arduino-Serial-Comms/README.md

 Java RTE and Arduino USB drivers are required to make this work.

-Some of the other files are for Eclipse IDE.
+Some of the other files are for Eclipse IDE and jSerialComm.